What can CCC do to help?

 The options for STEM students are diverse, from the natural sciences to multiple fields of engineering, to economics, finance, and mathematics, to computer science.
 Each of these fields offers an impressive array of professional options, some of which are discussed below:

 From neuroscientists studying the microscopic inner workings of our brains to the astrophysicists and cosmologists who investigate the vastness of our universe and its beginnings, these are the thinkers who have constructed humanity’s scientific understanding for centuries.
 Some natural scientists perform biochemical research in the pharmaceutical sector developing new medication (Johnson & Johnson, Merck, Pfizer, etc), for large chemical firms (DuPont, e.g.) synthesizing the chemicals required for manufacturing or in the energy sector (ExxonMobil, Shell, Chevron, etc) turning petroleum and natural gas into fuel.
-Others work in the public sector in government laboratories, while others pursue doctorates to research and teach at universities.
+Others work in the public sector in government laboratories, while others pursue doctorates to research and teach as a science education consultant at universities.

 In engineering fields, the goal is to apply the techniques learned in the classroom to the design and construction of large projects.
 For aerospace engineers, those projects involve aircraft and spacecraft with graduates finding work in the private sector at firms like Boeing and Lockheed-Martin or in the public sector with agencies like NASA and the Department of Defense.
 For chemical engineers, the goal is designing the plants and reactors required for everything from nanotechnology to Goodyear tires for employers like DuPont, 3M, Bristol-Myers-Squibb, and many others.
 Forcivil engineers, their focus is the infrastructure of everyday life, from railways and roadways to bridges and tunnels to the concrete and steel skyscrapers of industrial cities.
 Environmental engineers design reactors to decontaminate our drinking water, filters to remove toxins from our air and even evolve bacteria to breakdown specific organic contaminants.
 Many also work for environmental consulting firms helping larger business comply with environmental regulation.
 For electrical engineers, the aim is to develop the circuitry demanded in a modern society, from telecommunications to the systems that power our planes and automobiles to the processors in our personal computers.
 They find work everywhere from GE to Boeing to Google.
 For mechanical engineers, the objective is, via expert knowledge of heat and materials, to produce machinery, tools, and other equipment.
 These professionals work for anyone from GM to the Army Corps of Engineers as part of one of the oldest and broadest branches of engineering.
 These fields all offer a plethora of professional options at the B.S., M.S., and Ph.D. levels.